 Unveiled during the Baselworld 2012 show, Eberhard & Co Champion V Grande Date (ref.
 31063) automatic chronograph sports a clean, easy-on-the-eyes design, comes in a flawlessly proportioned case almost 43 mm in diameter and is equipped with a self-winding movement developed and assembled by La Joux-Perret, a Swiss-based maker of blank calibers that was recently bought by the Japanese brand Citizen.

-Although some persons may say that the new watch is a rip-off of the current Chopard Classic Racing family of watches (namely, the ref.
+Although some persons may say that the new watch is a rip-off of the current Chopard Classic Racing family (namely, the ref.
 158982-3006 chronograph in stainless steel,) I would say that the new Champion V Grande Date is also a logical evolution of Eberhard‘s own collection of chronographs.

 At least, the new watch, too, features a tachymeter scale on its anodized bezel (although this one is graded in kilometers, not in miles) and offers similarly shaped hands that feature long patches of white Superluminova on them.

 However, while the Tazio Nuvolari was more vintage in its exterior styling, this new model is decisively modern.